finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 1. Describing the Contribution _performed by contributor_
 2. FINOS Approval _performed by FINOS_
-3. Preparing for Contribution _performed by contributor_
+3. Preparing for Onboarding _performed by contributor_
 4. Onboarding _completed by FINOS_

-# Describing The Contribution
+# 1. Describing The Contribution

 This is a list of questions that need to be answered by the contributor in order to allow a new project to pass to the approval stage of onboarding.